-Please note that I will be on sabbatical Spring 2014
+Please note that I am on sabbatical in Spring, returning in Fall 2014

 I’m an environmental social scientist with degrees in botany, geography, conservation policy and environmental education.
 I thrive at the borders and intersections of a wide range of knowledges and methodologies and utilize these in creative and original ways.